How to dropship

 Key takeaways

-- Choose a profitable niche by researching market demand, supplier availability, and profit margins before committing to specific products, as your niche determines your target audience and competitive positioning.
+- Choose a profitable niche by researching market demand, supplier availability, and profit margins before committing to specific products.
+Your niche determines your target audience and competitive positioning.

-- Vet suppliers thoroughly by testing their reliability, shipping times, product quality, and communication responsiveness, since poor suppliers damage your reputation even though you don't control fulfillment.
+- Vet suppliers thoroughly by testing their reliability, shipping times, product quality, and communication responsiveness.
+Poor suppliers damage your reputation even though you don't control fulfillment.

-- Track your financial performance continuously by monitoring conversion rates, customer acquisition costs, and profit margins across different products and marketing channels to optimize what works and eliminate what doesn't.
+- Track your financial performance continuously by monitoring conversion rates, customer acquisition costs, and profit margins across different products and marketing channels.

 What is dropshipping?